-It is Adobe policy to give notice to our customers whenever someone seeks access to their information unless we are legally prohibited from doing so (such as when we receive a Delayed Notice Order under 18 USC Section 2705(b), we will delay notice for the time period specified in the order and then notify the customer once the order expires.
+It is Adobe policy to give notice to our customers whenever someone seeks access to their information unless we are legally prohibited from doing so.
+For example, if we receive a Delayed Notice Order under 18 USC Section 2705(b), we will delay notice for the time period specified in the order and then notify the customer once the order expires.

 If law enforcement provides Adobe with information that gives us a reasonable good faith belief that there is a risk of imminent harm (i.e., death or serious physical injury) to a person, and that we have information in our possession that may avert that harm, we may choose to disclose the information we have to protect human life.